als-computing/splash_flows_globus/docs/mkdocs/docs/hpss.md

-# Working with The High Performance Storage System (HPSS) at NERSC
+# Developing for the High Performance Storage System (HPSS) at NERSC

 HPSS is the tape-based data storage system we use for long term storage of experimental data at the ALS.
 Tape storage, while it may seem antiquated, is still a very economical and secure medium for infrequently accessed data as tape does not need to be powered except for reading and writing.
 This requires certain considerations when working with this system.

 ## Overview